ssentinull/hugo-portfolio/content/blogs/create-api-using-golang-architecture.md

 This layering technique produces a system that's testable, independent of frameworks, independent of UI, independent of database, and independent of any external agency.
 The rule of this architecture is very straightforward; source code dependencies can only point inwards.
 In other words, the inner circle can know nothing about the outer circle, while something declared in the outer circle can not be mentioned in the inner circle.

-As seen in the diagram above, the architecture comprises of four layers:
+As seen in the diagram above, the architecture consists of four layers:

 1. Entities - business rules in the form of objects with methods, or a set of data structures with functions.
 2. Use Cases - manages the flow of data to and from entities.